 I love writing, editing, and researching so much than when I’m not doing it for a living, I’m often doing it for myself.
 My latest book project is the little-known story of The Austin Dam Disaster of 1900 (2018, Arcadia Publishing).
 Under the pen name Frances Hunter, I’m the co-author of two historical novels about Lewis & Clark.
 To the Ends of the Earth: The Last Journey of Lewis & Clark won several awards for historical fiction and scored a coveted “highly recommended” rating from Library Journal.

 Contact me: lizclarewrites at gmail dot com | 512-412-5438

 Curled up with a book

 I love to read—to learn, to grow, and to feed my imagination.
-I’m currently reading Island of Hope, Island of Tears by David M. Brownstone.
+I’m currently reading Michelangelo and the Pope’s Ceiling by Ross King.

 I’m an active member of a Toastmasters club.
 We meet every week to practice public speaking, laugh, and bring out the best in each other.

 Traveling to new places and meeting new people opens my mind and brings me joy.
 There are no limits!